Kattenelvis/Obsidian-Vault-master/Book Idea (AI Safety textbook)/Mathematics & Computability.md

 This chapter is more technical than the average chapter.
 This chapter will be technical, but will be useful for many future chapters.

+The intuitive notion of a computation is that of a some *starting symbols*  with some *symbol manipulation system* which transforms those symbols into new symbols.
+This seemingly simple idea has extremely deep consequences, and has is foundational for entire fields of study and parts of every field of study (to some extent atleast).

+How this idea works more formally is what will be explicated in this chapter.
+We will also dive into results which shape this field into something truly spectacular.

 ## Foundations of computation/Grammar